greenjj/jg-portfolio/sat_collision_avoidance/README.md

 For detailed information and the relevant proofs, please see [the paper that we wrote about it](satellites.pdf).

+This project was the final component of Advanced Topics in Control at ETH Zürich.

 ## 🎯 Key Features
 - 🔹 Novel satellite position controller developed
 - 🔹 Stability and convergenced proven